Within three days, most of them will disappear, because that’s what people do on Instagram to try to gain followers.

 Spiritual work is sacred work.
 People are trusting you with their deepest level of vulnerability.
 You have a responsibility to honor that within your interactions.
 You have a responsibility to model integrity, not just in how you do business, but in how you live your entire fucking life.

 It’s easy to tell people the fundamentals of how to create change in their lives.
 It’s a wholly other thing to show them in the way we carry ourselves day-to-day.
 It calls us to elevate ourselves, our actions, and the entirety of our lives to a higher level of integrity.
-To live fully within our purpose in every moment and be a beacon of hope for the masses.
+To live fully within our purpose in every moment.

 This is the highest calling, the greatest purpose – to BE that which you present yourself as.